IBM/ibm-storage-odf-block-driver/docs/configuring/known_issues.md

 ###  Storage system status stuck on 'Progressing'
 ##### Problem:
-in some circumstances, after adding FlashSystem as external storage, some Flash storage system might get stuck on 'Progressing' state due to a status sync delay on RedHat ODF operator.
+In some specific circumstances, after adding FlashSystem as external storage, some Flash storage systems might get stuck on 'Progressing' state due to a status sync delay on RedHat ODF operator.
 ##### Detected in version:
 ODF 4.13 using ODF-FS 1.4.0
-##### Problem Verification:
+##### Problem verification:
 On Openshift Console go to Storage -> Data Foundation -> storage systems.
 Some storage systems might be stuck forever with a status of: "Progressing" and never changes to "Available".

 ![Storage-system-in-progressing-github3](storage-system-in-progressing2.png "storage-system")